 Obsessive-compulsive disorder (OCD) is a chronic mental health condition characterized by recurrent and intrusive thoughts, urges, feelings, sensations, or images, and compulsions, which are repetitive behaviors or mental acts to reduce anxiety or try to neutralize a thought.
 Some better known subtypes of OCD include a fear of contamination or an intense need for order and symmetry.
 However, one particular theme of OCD that is not well understood is suicidal OCD.

 Suicidal OCD is linked to unwanted thoughts or impulses about ending your life.
-These thoughts differ from suicidal ideation, and actually stem from a desire to protect oneself.
+These thoughts differ from suicidal ideation, and actually stem from a desire to protect yourself.
 People with suicidal OCD may find themselves caught in a cycle of self-doubt and worry about the presence of these thoughts, which only exacerbates their anxiety.

 Understanding suicidal OCD is crucial for effective treatment, as it requires a nuanced approach that distinguishes it from genuine suicidal ideation.
 And if you think you may be experiencing suicidal OCD yourself, please have hope—this condition is highly treatable.